Black metal: Vocals and lyrics

-Traditional black metal bands tend to favor raspy, high-pitched vocals which include techniques such as shrieking, screaming, and snarling, a vocal style influenced by Quorthon of Bathory.
-Death growls, common in the death metal genre, are sometimes used, but less frequently than the characteristic black metal shriek.
+Traditional black metal vocals are raspy and high-pitched, and include shrieking, screaming, and snarling.
+Death growls are sometimes used, but less often than the characteristic black metal shriek.

-Black metal lyrics typically attack Christianity and the other institutional religions, often using apocalyptic language.
+Manish Agarwal of Time Out describes the lyrical content of black metal as "sacrilegious bile".
+Typically, lyrics are against Christianity and other institutional religions, often using apocalyptic language and include anti-authoritarian and anti-establishment messages against religious governments.
 Satanic lyrics are common, and many see them as essential to black metal.
 For Satanist black metal artists, "Black metal songs are meant to be like Calvinist sermons; deadly serious attempts to unite the true believers".
-Misanthropy, global catastrophe, war, death, destruction and rebirth are also common themes.
-Another topic often found in black metal lyrics is that of the wild and extreme aspects and phenomena of the natural world, particularly the wilderness, forests, mountains, winter, storms, and blizzards.
+Misanthropy, global catastrophe, war, death and rebirth are also common themes.
+Another common theme is that of the wild and extreme aspects of the natural world, particularly the wilderness, forests, mountains, winter, storms, and blizzards.
 Black metal also has a fascination with the distant past.
-Many bands write about the mythology and folklore of their homelands and promote a revival of pre-Christian, pagan traditions.
+Many bands write about the mythology and folklore of their homelands and some promote a revival of pre-Christian, pagan traditions.
 A significant number of bands write lyrics only in their native language and a few (e.g. Arckanum and early Ulver) have lyrics in archaic languages.
 Some doom metal-influenced artists' lyrics focus on depression, nihilism, introspection, self-harm and suicide.

 Imagery and performances

 Many bands choose not to play live.
 Many of those who do play live maintain that their performances "are not for entertainment or spectacle.
 Sincerity, authenticity and extremity are valued above all else".
 Some bands consider their concerts to be rituals and often make use of stage props and theatrics.
 Bands such as Mayhem, Gorgoroth, and Watain are noted for their controversial shows, which have featured impaled animal heads, mock crucifixions, medieval weaponry and band members doused in animal blood.
 A few vocalists, such as Dead, Maniac and Kvarforth, are known for cutting themselves while singing onstage.

-Black metal artists often appear dressed in black with combat boots, bullet belts, spiked wristbands and inverted crosses and inverted pentagrams to reinforce their anti-Christian or anti-religious stance.
-However, the most stand-out trait is their use of corpse paint—black and white face paint sometimes mixed with real or fake blood, which is used to create a corpse-like or demonic appearance.
+Black metal artists often appear dressed in black with combat boots, bullet belts, spiked wristbands and inverted crosses and inverted pentagrams.
+However, the most widely-known trait is their use of corpse paint—black and white face paint sometimes mixed with real or fake blood, which is used to create a corpse-like or demonic appearance.

-The imagery of black metal reflects its lyrics and ideology.
-In the early 1990s, most pioneering black metal artists had minimalist album covers featuring xeroxed black-and-white pictures and/or writing.
+Black metal has a distinct imagery.
+In the early 1990s, most pioneering black metal artists had minimalist album covers featuring xeroxed black-and-white pictures and logos.
 This was partly a reaction against death metal bands, who at that time had begun to use brightly colored album artwork.
 Many purist black metal artists have continued this style.
 Black metal album covers are typically dark and tend to be atmospheric or provocative; some feature natural or fantasy landscapes (for example Burzum's Filosofem and Emperor's In the Nightside Eclipse) while others are violent, sexually transgressive, sacrilegious, or iconoclastic (for example Marduk's Fuck Me Jesus and Dimmu Borgir's In Sorte Diaboli).